 Swirl luscious blackberry sauce through this rich baked cheesecake and add crunch with a scattering of honeycomb.
+Or simply serve with fresh blackberries and clotted cream.

 Preheat the oven to 130C/250F/Gas½.
 Line a 20cm/8in spring-form cake tin.